 No copies, no account.
 Your photos stay in Photos.
 Kept keeps no copies and needs no login.

-Pricing is shown on the App Store before you ever pay — no trial that auto-bills, and you cancel in two taps.
+Pricing is shown on the App Store before you ever pay — pick a yearly subscription or a one-time Lifetime purchase.
+No trial that auto-bills, and you cancel in two taps.